yireo/Yireo_CheckoutTester2/README.md

 * Configure settings under **Stores > Configuration > Advanced > Yireo CheckoutTester**
 * Done

-## Unit testing
+## Testing
-This extension does not ship with unit tests.
+This extension does not ship with unit tests or integration tests ... yet.